danspielman/Laplacians.jl/docs/wholeAPI.md

 augmentTree{Tv,Ti}(tree::SparseMatrixCSC{Tv,Ti}, mat::SparseMatrixCSC{Tv,Ti}, k::Ti)
 ```

- at /Users/spielman/.julia/v0.4/Laplacians/src/solvers.jl:138
+ at /Users/serbanstan/git/Laplacians.jl/src/solvers.jl:138

 ### backIndices
-same as the above, but now the graph is in adjacency list form
+Same as the above, but now the graph is in adjacency list form

-computes the back indices in a graph in O(M+N). works if for every edge (u,v), (v,u) is also in the graph
+Computes the back indices in a graph in O(M+N). works if for every edge (u,v), (v,u) is also in the graph

 ```julia